minify-monster/minify-php/README.md

 We can handle **svg** file too.
 And we can do minify **css** and **js** files.
 Support for **avif** file is under construction.

+The `extra` array is experimental:

+- `white` - white color ratio in percentage